parker20121/nxcore/README.md

 # nxcore

-This project contains code to read nxcore data files, and additional programs to split and load data into Hive.
+This project contains code to read nxcore data files, and additional programs to split data into separate message types.
 The applications are arranged into the following directories.

 | Directory        | Description                                                                             |
 |------------------|-----------------------------------------------------------------------------------------|